CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Visual Inspection}

 We visualize the reconstructed cortical surfaces of the subjects in the dHCP, HCP and ADNI datasets.
 Figure~\ref{fig:surface} shows the cortical surface meshes with color maps reflecting their geometric errors, and Figure~\ref{fig:mri} depicts the projected surfaces on the brain MRI slices.
 The artifacts of the surfaces are highlighted.
 According to the visualization, the CortexODE-based pipeline produces surfaces with good mesh quality and high geometric accuracy.
-The results match the ground truth surfaces generated by the traditional pipelines.
+The results match the ground truth surfaces generated by the traditional pipelines, or even have better mesh quality.
 The pial surfaces reconstructed by PialNN is not smoothed well and more self-intersections are observed as highlighted.
-The DeepCSR results are corrupted by partial volume effects in the narrow sulcus regions, especially on the dHCP dataset.
+The DeepCSR results are corrupted by partial volume effects in the narrow sulcal regions, especially on the dHCP dataset.
 The surfaces predicted by Voxel2Mesh tend to be over-smoothed due to the mesh regularization terms.